marshall7m/local-ecs-api/README.md

       driver: default
 ```

-Within the `app` container, AWS ECS API call can be directed to the
+Within the `app` container, AWS ECS API calls can be directed to the
 `local-ecs-api` container like so:

 Python via boto3 client: